 6.8.a.3.A.2.
 Any other State or Federal agency which the Secretary knows has issued or is required to issue a permit for the same facility or activity under the Federal Resource Conservation and Recovery Act (RCRA) or other relevant statutes;

 6.8.a.3.A.3.
-Federal, State, and interstate agencies with jurisdiction over public health and the environment, the State Historic Preservation Unit of the Department of Culture and History when new site acquisition is involved, and other appropriate government authorities, including the Federal Land Manager when Federal Class I areas, as defined in 45CSR14, are potentially affected;
+Other appropriate government authorities, including the Federal Land Manager when Federal Class I areas, as defined in 45CSR14, are potentially affected; and